 While not required, a cover letter is highly recommended when applying to this position.

 Must be a graduate from an accredited nurse practitioner program.

 California Registered Nurse (RN) license, California Nurse Practitioner (NP) license, and Furnishing License Certification.

 Current NP Specialty Certification from one of the following Nursing Boards: AANP, ANCC, NCC, PNCB, AACN.

 BLS/CPR certification at time of hire with commitment to get BART within six (6) months of hire date.

-Minimum one (1) year of recent inpatient acute care experience as a licensed Nurse Practitioner (NP).
+Minimum six (6) months of recent inpatient acute care experience as a licensed Nurse Practitioner (NP).
 Due to advanced practice credentialing eligibility, clinical advanced practice experience must be within the last two years.

 Theoretical background in: anatomy, physiology, general medicine, pulmonary, emergency and critical care medicine, management of common diseases, concepts of medicine and surgery, therapeutics including pharmacology, counseling techniques and interpersonal dynamics.